BZoennchen/supercollider-book/intro.md

 >It certainly is not a matter of condemning the industrial and technological fate of humanity.
 Rather, it is a case of reinventing this fate. -- *Bernard Stiegler*

-I think digital technology is powerful and could likely solve the majority of humanities problems; from climate change to income distribution, sensor-based agricultural practice, food, and education.
+I think digital technology is powerful and could likely solve the majority of humanities problems; from climate change to income distribution, sensor-based agricultural practice, food, education and the abolishment of racialization, gender discrimination, ableism and classism.
 Digital technology can be amazing, but when all decisions about how to deploy and use it are in the hands of business people, then we have a problem.
-These people implement a hazardous form of technological-driven society with the economy at its absolute center: a form of *digital/computational capitalism* where algorithms produce money instead of value.
+These people implement a hazardous form of technological-driven society with the economy at its absolute center: a form of *digital / computational capitalism* where algorithms produce money instead of value.

 We are no longer in a free market.
 We are not in a place where the people have the same access to tools and technology.